Do Cats Shed Their Claws? A Veterinarian Explains

 If you are concerned about your cat’s nail health, talk to your veterinarian for advice.

-What Are Cat Claws And Why Do They Have Them?
+What Are Cat Claws and Why Do They Have Them?

 A cat’s claws grow out from the nail bed in each digit.
 They are made from keratin, the same material as fur and whiskers, and have a rich supply of both blood vessels and nerves.
 Claws serve many purposes for your cat, including hunting, climbing, self-defense, and even scent marking.
 Needless to say, claws are essential for normal cat behavior.